okfn/opendataeditor/portal/content/docs/contributing/architecture.md

 ## Shortcuts

 Using keyboard shortcuts is a key practice for making advanced users productive.
 The Open Data Editor project provides as many shortcuts as possible.
-Keyboard shortcuts are visually available on the buttons to speed user learning.

 ## Color Coding